Defence & Space

 All Sabatti STR Sport bolt-action rifles accept AR-15 compatible pistol grips and come issued from factory with a FAB Defense GRADUS rubberized, reduced angle ergonomic grip, which can be replaced with any other aftermarket compatible grip.

-The factory buttstock is a fixed, lightweight Sabatti and Victrix design, entirely manufactured out of aluminum, with two QD sling swivel cups on both sides, a flat bag-riding bottom surface, and a manually adjustable cheek riser; a set of rubberized spacers can be used to adjust the length of pull.
+The factory buttstock is a fixed, lightweight Sabatti and Victrix design, entirely manufactured out of polymer, with two QD sling swivel cups on both sides, a flat bag-riding bottom surface, and a manually adjustable cheek riser; a set of rubberized spacers can be used to adjust the length of pull.
 The buttstock is attached to the rear of the chassis via a screw, and can be removed and replaced with other aftermarket buttstocks with a similar attachment system, such as those manufactured by MDT – Modular Driven Technologies in Canada.

-The standard factory buttstock of the Sabatti STR Sport rifle is manufactured out of aluminum, skeletonized, and features an adjustable cheek riser.
+The standard factory buttstock of the Sabatti STR Sport rifle is manufactured out of polymer, skeletonized, and features an adjustable cheek riser.
 Spacers can be use to adjust length of pull.
 The buttstock is attached to the chassis via a screw, and can thus be removed and replaced with other compatible stocks

 The chassis-based design of the Sabatti STR Sport is rugged, lean, and helps keep the overall weight of the rifle within acceptable levels